DEFRA/ado-pipeline-common/docs/AppBuildAndDeploy.md

             filepath: "./appConfig"         #Optional: Folder path of app configuration files
             filetype: "yaml"                #Optional: default value json
             variableGroups:                 #Optional: List of variable groups which contain secrets
-              - variableGroup<environment>  #Optional: Variable Group name, if specified with <environment>, relevant env specific variables will be imported
+              - variableGroup-<environment> #Optional: Variable Group name, if specified with <environment>, relevant env specific variables will be imported
-            variables:                      #Optional: List of variables used by the service, if not specified all variables will be imported
+            variablesFilter:                #Optional: Variable filter, if not specified all variables will be imported, where specified matching variables will be imported
-              - servicename-variable1       #Optional: If specific variable is defined, only those variables will be imported
+              - servicename-variable1       #Optional: It is ok to specifiy the full variable name or a filter like the one below
               - servicename-*               #Optional: Filter will be applied by matching the variable name
             programmeName: "programmeName"  #Optional: Programme name - used in variable group
 ```